 Richard grew up in Hempstead, NY, served in the Marine Corps, and graduated from Worcester Polytechnic Institute (WPI) in 1953 with an advanced degree in physical chemistry.
-Rene, a native of company, Jarrell-Ash in Waltham, MA.
-After Jarrell-Ash merged with the Fisher Scientific Company, Richard became general manager and a vice president in the Fisher Organization.
+Rene, a native of

 Burlington, VT, attended high school in Middlebury and Becker College in Worcester.
 Richard and met three weeks before graduation and he proposed two weeks later!
 Later that year they married and moved to Stamford, CT to start their careers and a family.